icasimpan/ismael.casimpan.com/content/posts/lazada-user-interface-causes-disapointment-and-resentment-to-buyers.md

 **Bug or Evil Feature in Lazada**

 I would think more of this as a bug than an "evil feature".
-Because while this may give Lazada an unintended profit, it also gives erodes their user's trust in their platform which endangers the long term profitability.
+Because while this may give Lazada an unintended profit, it also erodes their user's trust in the platform which endangers the long term profitability if not fixed.

 **Unsolicited Advise to Sellers**